Keeping records of chemical use

 - understood the withholding periods

 Chemical use records can also improve your operation, and save you time and money.
-Previous records can be used to inform resistance management, the quantity of chemical product needed for future applications, and overall effectiveness of your chemical use practices.
+Previous records are useful for resistance management, the quantity of chemical product needed for future applications, and overall effectiveness of your chemical use practices.

 Agricultural chemical use records — Understand the record-keeping requirements of using agricultural chemicals.